JoshuaLamke/exceed-team-hackathon/README.md

 ### Configuring the backend

 This template is designed to let you plug & play any local api running on port 3000.
 Go to [] for specific language examples.

+> To run both the frontend & the backend at once, you can use two different terminal windows or use a library like [Concurrently](https://www.npmjs.com/package/concurrently) in the package.json file